SAP/jenkins-library/documentation/docs/infrastructure/vault.md

     It is possible to use a custom prefix by setting for example `vaultTestCredentialEnvPrefix: MY_CUSTOM_PREFIX` in your configuration.
     With this above credential ID named `myAppId` will be populated into an environment variable with the name `MY_CUSTOM_PREFIX_MYAPPID`.

-Extended logging for vault secret fetching (e.g. found credentials and environment variable names) can be activated via `verbose: true` configuration.
+Extended logging for Vault secret fetching (e.g. found credentials and environment variable names) can be activated via `verbose: true` configuration.